fseyoum/Aircraft_Incidents/README.md

 # Aircraft_Incidents
 D3
-Displays Aircraft incidents on the world map.
+Displays Aircraft incidents on a world map.